How to get HealthMeasures scores on their proper metric

 You can get a HealthMeasure score in three ways:

-- Use a data collection tool that automatically calculates scores
+- Use an administration platform that automatically calculates scores

 - Use the FREE HealthMeasures Scoring Service, powered by Assessment CenterSM to score PROMIS®, ASCQ-Me®, Neuro-QoL™, and NIH Toolbox® Emotion measures

 - Score by hand using a Scoring Manual for self-report and proxy-report short forms